tnikolla/grasp-detection/README.md

     ./imagenet_classifier.py --batch_size=128 --model_path=./models/imagenet/m1/m1.ckpt --train_or_validation=train

 Running on a GTX 980 and a very^2 good Xeon it needs around two days (I didn't time it).
 Check in the begining if the model is saving/restoring the weights.

-### Prepering Cornell grasping dataset
+### Preparing Cornell Grasping Dataset

 After downloading and decompressing run `build_cgd_dataset.py`.
 Make sure to adapt to your needs the python file, for example

   - point `dataset` in the right place
   - in `filename[:49]` adapt the number 49 (you can contribute, or I will program it better someday)

 ### Train on grasping dataset